 - You can also use an App to check if your ROM properly supports Init.d scripts.
 See the next section for more information.

 Enable Init.d support on any ROM

 There are several ways to enable Init.d on a ROM that does not support it out of the box:

 - Flashing a zip file containing the needed modifications

 - Modifying system files directly

-- Using an App that emulates Init.d function
+- Using an App that emulates the Init.d function

 Always make a backup of your device before enabling Init.d scripts that will change kernel and file-system parameters.